 Shifting passengers from road to rail is also good for the

-will generate 250,000 new rail trips
+“The new services will generate 250,000 new rail trips

-annually and will take more than 170,000 car journeys per year off the roads, helping
+annually and will take more than 170,000 car journeys per year off

-not enjoyed a direct rail link with Liverpool since the
+"North Wales has not enjoyed a direct rail link with

-very exciting development and I look forward to
+“This is a very exciting development and I look forward to

 An email from Michael

 Michael asks if anyone could identify the two Class 68's he caught

 site of at Bangor with the flasks on July 14th 2017.

 the same pair that Mark Youdan snapped on July 10th 2017 (68 016